Public and Subsidized Housing: When I Do Not Pay the Rent

-- Note: Do not agree to payments that you cannot afford.
+*Do not agree to payments you cannot afford!

-Your landlord may accept part payment or late payment of your rent even though they do not have to.
-Always try to pay whatever you can if the landlord will accept it.
+Your landlord may accept partial payment or late payment.
+(S/he does not have to.)
+Try to pay whatever you can if the landlord will accept it.

 If your landlord accepts a payment, get a receipt.
-If your landlord refuses your payment, set aside whatever funds you can to settle the case at a later date.
+If your landlord refuses payment, set aside whatever funds you can to settle the case later.

-If your landlord refuses to accept partial payment, do what you can to pay your rent in full as soon as possible.
+If your landlord will not accept partial payment, do what you can to pay in full as soon as possible.
 Contact the Department of Social and Health Services (DSHS) right away to apply for financial assistance.
-Also try family members, friends and local agencies (example: the Red Cross) for help.
+Also try relatives, friends, and local agencies (example: the Red Cross) for help.

-- Your landlord is one of the few creditors who can harm you if you fail to pay your bills.
+*Your landlord is one of the few creditors who can harm you if you do not pay your bills.
 So generally you should pay your landlord before anyone else.

 Your landlord may evict you for nonpayment of rent.
 S/he must bring a lawsuit to do so.

 *Your landlord cannot:

 Lawfully remove you from your apartment without a court order.

 Lock you out of your place or shut off your utilities for not paying rent.